 Residential and Commercial Waste Diversion Rate

 This metric tracks residential and commercial waste that is diverted from the landfill through recycling or composting.
-A high diversion rate is the desired outcome for this metric.
 The metric divides the amount of waste diverted by the total waste generated (landfilled plus diverted waste).
 Data for this metric are provided by waste haulers, the Larimer County Landfill, and the City of Fort Collins.
 This metric is currently being reevaluated as the ultimate goal for materials management and waste diversion is to reduce the amount of material going to both the landfill and recycling.

 Why Is This Important?